Hardik30102010/HTML-WEBSITE-CYBER-SECURITY-/README.md

 <li><B>Social Privacy: </B>Set profiles to "Private" and never share your location, phone number, or school name publicly to avoid cyberstalking.
 </li>
     <li>
- Emergency Contact: If you are scammed or harassed, immediately call the National Cyber Crime Helpline at 1930 or report it at <a herf="https://services.india.gov.in/service/detail/national-cyber-crime-reporting-portal" >cybercrime.gov.in.</a>
+ Emergency Contact: If you are scammed or harassed, immediately call the National Cyber Crime Helpline at 1930 or report it at <a herf="https://services.india.gov.in/service/detail/national-cyber-crime-reporting-portal" >Cybercrime Report Page</a>
     </li>
   </OL>
    <BR>